 The symptoms of RMSF are similar to those of common illnesses such as the flu.
 If RMSF is not treated within 5 days of symptom onset, there is a rapid increase in the chances of severe complications and death.

 Many people with RMSF do not remember or even notice being bitten by a tick.
 They do not, as a result, associate the symptoms with the bite in good time to reduce complications.

 Signs and symptoms of RMSF do not manifest immediately after being bitten by a tick.
 The incubation period of the disease, or the time between the tick bite and first symptoms, is typically 5 to 7 days.
-However, symptoms may begin as soon as 2 days after infection, or take as long as
+However, symptoms may begin as soon as 2 days after infection, or take as long as 14 days to show.

 Signs of RMSF include: